la2050/archive/_organizations/thrdplace.md

 title: ThrdPlace
 uri: /organizations/thrdplace/
 challenge_url: 'http://maker.good.is/myla2050/projects/thrdPlace.html'
+extrapolated_project_ids:
+  - '3102110'
+project_titles_from_extrapolated_project_ids:
+  - >-
+    At thrdPlace our idea for LA2050 is to provide the digital infrastructure for community development
 project_titles:
   - >-
     At thrdPlace our idea for LA2050 is to provide the digital infrastructure for community development
+project_titles_from_project_ids:
+  - >-
+    At thrdPlace our idea for LA2050 is to provide the digital infrastructure for community development
+original_project_titles:
+  - >-
+    At thrdPlace, our idea for LA2050 is to provide the digital infrastructure for community development
+original_project_ids:
+  - '3102110'
 youtube_video_identifier: jUd4odIOyuc

 ---